Bass Pro Shops Legends of Golf

-The Bass Pro Shops Legends of Golf at Big Cedar is a golf tournament in Missouri on the PGA Tour Champions.
-Since 2014, it has been played at Big Cedar Lodge in Ridgedale on the par-3 Top of the Rock course, designed by Jack Nicklaus and the 18-hole Buffalo Ridge course, redesigned by Tom Fazio.
-The tournament is sponsored by Bass Pro Shops, which owns the Big Cedar Lodge.
+The Bass Pro Shops Legends of Golf at Big Cedar was a golf tournament on the PGA Tour Champions.
+From 2014 to 2019, it was played at Big Cedar Lodge in Ridgedale, Missouri, on the par-3 Top of the Rock course, designed by Jack Nicklaus and the 18-hole Buffalo Ridge course, redesigned by Tom Fazio.
+The tournament was sponsored by Bass Pro Shops, which owns the Big Cedar Lodge.
 It is often called "The tournament that launched the Champions Tour".
-Starting in 2018, a second Par-3 course, Mountain Top, a 13-hole course designed by Gary Player, will be added to the tournament, which has the oddity of being a 67-hole tournament.
+Starting in 2018, a second par-3 course, Mountain Top, a 13-hole course designed by Gary Player, was added to the tournament, which has the oddity of being a 67-hole tournament.

 From 1978 until 2012, it was known as the Liberty Mutual Insurance Legends of Golf.
 Prior to Big Cedar Lodge, it was played in Savannah, Georgia, at The Club at Savannah Harbor.
 Liberty Mutual was the main sponsor of the tournament.

-It currently consists of two separate events using four-ball and alternate shot formats with two-man teams: the 67-hole Champions Division (age 50–65) and the 58-hole Legends Division (age 65+) (on the final day of the tournament, held at Top of the Rock, Legends play the course once, while Champions play the course twice).
-Only the Champions Division event is an official money/official victory event.
+In its final years, it consisted of two separate events using four-ball and alternate shot formats with two-man teams: the 67-hole Champions Division (age 50–65) and the 58-hole Legends Division (age 65+) (on the final day of the tournament, held at Top of the Rock, Legends played the course once, while Champions played the course twice).
+Only the Champions Division event was an official money/official victory event.

 For 2002 to 2013, it consisted of three separate events: the Legends Division is a 54-hole two-man team better-ball event for men over 50, the Raphael Division is a 36-hole two-man team better-ball event for men age 50–69, and the Demaret Division is a 36-hole two-man team better-ball event for men over 70.
 Only the Legends Division event was an official money/official victory event.

 From 2014 until 2016, the tournament was held over 54 holes, one round at Buffalo Ridge, and four nine-hole rounds at Top of the Rock.
 In 2017, because of weather that washed out play and made the full Buffalo Ridge course unplayable, all 36 (or 27) holes were played at Top of the Rock, the first time a PGA Tour event was held exclusively on a Par 3 course.